wizcoderx/Coding_Journey_Repository/python_book/Chapter_1/solution_reinforcement/README.md

 6. Write a short Python function that takes a positive integer n and returns the sum of the squares of all the odd positive integers smaller than n. (code_six.py)

-7.Give a single command that computes the sum from Exercise R-1.6, relying on Python’s comprehension syntax and the built-in sum function. (included in code_six.py)
+7. Give a single command that computes the sum from Exercise R-1.6, relying on Python’s comprehension syntax and the built-in sum function. (included in code_six.py)

 8. Python allows negative integers to be used as indices into a sequence, such as a string.
 If string s has length n, and expression s[k] is used for index -n ≤ k < 0, what is the equivalent index j ≥ 0 such that s[j] references the same element? (code_eight.py)